 Sometimes a power button can get stuck due to trapped gunk, debris, or sticky food.
 You can try to dislodge debris by pressing the button rapidly several times.
 In most cases, the most effective method for sticky buttons is applying a Q-tip with rubbing alcohol.
 Swab the area around the button to loosen up and extract dirt, dust, or whatever might be trapped in there.
 In some instances, you may have a broken button that will need to be repaired.

 Your phone may not be charging properly if the charging port is blocked off due to grit or debris.
 Simply blowing on the port a few times can help.
 For a deeper clean, you can try gently scraping with a toothpick or using a cotton ball (or Q-tip) with rubbing alcohol.
 Some people recommend trying a low setting with a vacuum to extract dirt, but that can easily damage parts.
 Blowing out dirt with compressed air is a safer alternative.

 Software issues with apps can sometimes cause a phone to act unpredictably.
 If you are noticing certain apps are crashing frequently, you should update them immediately.
 You should also consider deleting buggy apps for security and the health of your phone.
 If an app has crashed on your Android, you can force stop it through settings > apps & notifications -> see all apps -> force stop.

 7. Take Your iPhone or Android to NerdsToGo

 If you’re in need of smartphone repair, NerdsToGo can help.
 Our expert team understands the inner workings of a wide variety of devices.
+We fix iPhones and android phones.
 We’ll determine the root of the problem to get your phone up and running again as quickly as possible.
 And, if you don’t have time to visit our storefront for your smartphone repairs, we’ll come to you!